Bookshelf

 Not A Good Match For:

-Readers looking for a step-by-step guide on therapy techniques or those uninterested in the personal journey of therapists themselves.
+Clinicians looking for a step-by-step guide on therapy techniques or those uninterested in the personal journey of therapists themselves.

-“Therapists are not just vessels for knowledge; they are human beings whose own histories and experiences shape their ability to help others”
+“Therapists are not just vessels for knowledge; they are human beings whose own histories and experiences shape their ability to help others.”

 ― Louis Cozolino